Kyung Hee University

 As of 2020, about 33,000 students were enrolled in Kyung Hee University.
-The university consists of 24 undergraduate colleges, 1 general graduate school, 13 specialty graduate schools and 49 auxiliary research institutions.
+The university consists of 24 undergraduate colleges, 1 general graduate school, 13 specialty graduate schools, and 49 auxiliary research institutions.
 The university offers a study abroad program in partnership with 434 sister universities in 69 countries.

-Kyung Hee University is known for its College of Korean Medicine, which is considered a leading school in traditional Korean medicine and other traditional Asian medical practices.
+Kyung Hee University is known for its College of Korean Medicine, which is considered a leading school in traditional Korean medicine and other traditional East Asian medical practices.

 History

-Kyung Hee University originated in 1949 as Sin Heung Junior College, a 2-year college.
+Kyung Hee University began in 1949 as Sin Heung Junior College, a 2-year college.
+It was named for the 1911–1920 Sinhŭng Military Academy, which trained militant Korean independence activists.
 Amid the financial crisis of the Korean War, Young Seek Choue bought the struggling school in 1951 and had it accredited as a 4-year undergraduate college in 1952.
 In 1954, the graduate school was established.
 The college was renamed to Kyung Hee University in 1960.

 The university hosted the 1968 conference of the International Association of University Presidents, first proposed in 1981 the UN International Day of Peace, organized the 1999 Seoul International Conference of NGOs, held the 2009 World Civic Forum, ran the 2011 UNAI-Kyung Hee International Symposium, and has spearheaded the Global Common Society movement.